Instead of endlessly buying new coffee beans, try your hand at home coffee roasting to uniquely experience the freshest-tasting beans.

 At this point, your beans should be a light brown shade.
 If there is still some yellow tints left on your beans, I would advise leaving the beans on the heat for a bit longer and continue to stir until all of the beans are a light brown or brown.

-If they are tinges of dark yellow or gold left on your beans, they won’t grind down and may damage your grinder!
+If there are tinges of dark yellow or gold left on your beans, they won’t grind down and may damage your grinder!
 This color means they need more time on the stove.

 Optional Step: For a darker roast, keep stirring the beans until you hear a second crack.